GfSE/SAF-Specification/stakeholders.md

 * What shall be validated to the customer at system level?
 * What additional information the SOI or a SOI element needs to generate to enable testing?
 * How does the elements of the test environment interact with each other?
-* How will the system be used or utilized to satisfy the user needs?
 * How are Error State(s) handled?
 * What is the necessary response time for an interface or a service?
 * Who provides the input(s) to a critical function?
 * What is the flow of critical information and data through the system?
 * Are safety related design principle(s) followed e.g. segregation of monitors or independence or redundant elements?
 * Which Mode(s) and State(s) do the SOI have?
+* What is the sequence of interactions among the System and context elements
 # Maintainer
 Definition - Maintainer
 individual or organization that performs maintenance activities, [ISO/IEC 12207:2008]